Sudden on-set, unremitting abdominal pain can be a medical emergency and needs checking out by a GP immediately.

-Many cases of abdominal pain may be as a result of trapped wind, causing bloating and expansion of the intestines.
+However, many cases of abdominal pain may be as a result of trapped wind, constipation and bowel spasms, causing bloating and expansion of the intestines.

 Adopting a few simple diet and lifestyle tips can help you avoid this pain and the associated worry.

 Firstly, rule out underlying causes of your abdominal pain – in women, this is most commonly a Urinary Tract Infection (UTI).
 Contact your GP for a urine test to eliminate this.

 You may have sudden abdominal pain accompanied by diarrhoea, which may be due to a bacterial or viral infection in the stomach and bowel.